revelynn/pinbotmain/README.md

 3. `#{channel}`, the channel the pin was posted in, so that if you don't want a separate pins channel you can instead search for pins by @pinbot in the channel

+Whenever Pinbot pins a message, or whenever you update the actual channel pins, Pinbot will trigger a reimport of all the channel's pins.
+You can also trigger this manually with the `/import` command.

 Don't forget that pinbot needs [permission](#permissions) to see and post in these channels, otherwise it won't be able to do its job.

 ⚠️ Note that this bot is currently in _beta_.
 There may be bugs, please [report them](https://github.com/elliotwms/pinbot/issues/new?labels=bug&template=bug_report.md) ⚠️